 The material and color of this play an important role in their symbolism and tradition.
 They are usually made of lightweight and breathable materials such as cotton, polyester, or a blend of both.

-- Material Used – They are often made of lightweight materials such as cotton, polyester, or a blend of both.
-These materials are durable and easy to care for, making them a practical choice for members of the clergy who wear this regularly.
+• Material Used – They are often made of lightweight materials such as cotton, polyester, or a blend of both.
+These materials last long and are easy to take care of, which is great for clergy members who wear them often.

-- Color Significance – They come in a variety of colors, each with its own significance.
-Black is the most common color and symbolizes humility, while purple is a symbol of penitence and is often worn during the season of Lent.
+• Color Significance – They come in a variety of colors, each with its significance.
+Black is usually worn for humility, and purple, often worn during Lent, stands for penitence.
 White and gold are also used in some denominations to symbolize purity and holiness.

-- Customization – Some members of the clergy choose to personalize them by adding their own unique features or accessories.
+• Customization – Some members of the clergy choose to personalize them by adding their unique features or accessories.
 This could include monograms, embroidery, or specific buttons or fastenings.
-Customizing them can make it even more meaningful to the wearer and add to its symbolism.
+Customizing them can make them even more meaningful to the wearer and add to their symbolism.

 Maintenance And Caring of Your Attire